 Paying for Courses

 If you're enrolling in the fall or spring, you can sign up for a payment plan to avoid making one large payment each semester.
-You'll be charged 25 percent of your fees when you enroll, as well as 8 percent APR on the amount deferred.
-You'll then pay off the balance in three equal payments over the course of the semester.
+The remaining fees will be paid in three equal amounts over the course of the semester.
+For Summer Session, Module 1 requires 34% at the time of enrollment, and Module 2 requires 50% at the time of enrollment.

 If your employer or a tuition assistance program is covering the costs for you, we'll invoice them directly after the last official drop day for students.
 The third party will also need to send a voucher or written approval, on letterhead, to the Purdue University Bursar, Attn: Chad Lester or fax to (765) 494-6988.
 The approval must include: